Orders, decorations, and medals of the Holy See: Orders under the protection of the Holy See

-Order of the Holy Sepulchre
+Equestrian Order of the Holy Sepulchre of Jerusalem

 The Equestrian Order of the Holy Sepulchre of Jerusalem traces its founding to the First Crusade, although not as an organised crusading order but an association of knights.
 After the fall of Jerusalem in 1182, it remained an order of chivalry.
 In 1489, Pope Innocent VIII suppressed the Order and ruled that it was to be merged with the Knights Hospitaller.
 In 1496, Pope Alexander VI restored the independence of the Order, decreed that the Order would no longer be governed by the office of Custodian, and further decreed that the senior office of the Order would henceforth be raised to the rank of "Grand Master", reserving this title for himself and his successors.
-In 1847, Pope Pius IX reorganized the Order and placed it under the direct protection of the Apostolic See.
+In 1847, Pope Pius IX reorganized the Order and placed it under the direct protection of the Holy See.
 In 1949, Pope Pius XII decreed that the Grand Master of the Order would henceforth be a cardinal appointed directly by the Pope, who would remain Sovereign of the Order.
+Appointments and promotions are made by the Holy See and Diplomas signed by the Cardinal Secretary of State of the Vatican.
 The Latin Patriarch of Jerusalem is ex officio Grand Prior of the Order, while the lay head is the Governor-General.
 The present Cardinal Grand Master is Fernando Filoni succeeding Edwin Frederick O'Brien, on 8 December 2019.